 1 cup olive oil

 To Make the Pesto

 Add all the ingredients—except for the olive oil—into a blender.
-Pulse 7 times.
+Pulse about 7 times.

 Slowly add in the olive oil while the blender is on low.
 Continue blending until the oil is fully mixed in.
-Remove from the blender.
+Remove from the blender and set aside.